Collect Customer Feedback on Your Website With These 7 Tips

 Delivering a lead magnet is super easy with OptinMonster.

 This lets you deliver the lead magnet as soon as visitors give their feedback.
-It’s also a good idea to deliver your lead magnet by email.
+It’s also a good idea to deliver your lead magnet by email, even if you use a redirect.
 This starts to build the relationship and trains your customers to look forward to your emails.

 4. Use Live Chat